 Descant verse for the Choir of St. Peter's Peterston for services featuring the new Nicholson organ at Llandaff Cathedral in Cardiff, Wales (see photos), Easter 2010.
 [Prologue and Bridge for John Merrill Russell, 2013.]

-[Instrumental version for brass quintet and timpani, with organ prologue and bridge available.
-Use the contact form at right for link to an audio demo and more information.]
+[Instrumental version for brass quintet and timpani, with organ prologue and bridge available (paid item).]

 So let the world be joyful, let earth her song begin;